Why hucksh? What makes hucksh different?

 Hucksh saves all state in a SQL database.

-• See all commands ever run, and their output, with timestamps.
+• See all commands ever run, and their output, with timestamps of both the commands themselves and their output.

 • Great for people that like picking up where they left off, even if it was months ago and several reboots.